EasyAbp/EasyAbpGuide/docs/Module-Development-Specification.md

 * The name of menu item should have a `CompanyName+ModuleName` prefix, for example: `EasyAbpGiftCardManagementGiftCard` is the `GiftCard` using the `EasyAbpGiftCardManagement` prefix.
 * Create a `CompanyName+ModuleName` menu item as the root of the module and put other menu items into it, hide it if there is nosub menu item inside.

+### Retain a Parameterless Constructor

+Always retain a protected or public parameterless constructor, since serializers need it.

 ### User Data

 There are two ways to get user data (such as UserName and PhoneNumber):